-- 37" wrought iron pipe, broken where it crossed the San Andreas fault.
+- 37.5" wrought iron pipe, broken where it crossed the San Andreas fault.
 FX-7.
-Also damaged where it crossed beneath Crystal Springs reservoir.
-(See Section 4.1.18). - The Stone dam flume downstream sprung only a few leaks.
+Also damaged where it crossed beneath Crystal Springs Reservoir.
+(See Section 4.1.18). - The Stone Dam flume downstream sprung only a few leaks.
 (Lawson, p.253, 1908).
-The Stone dam was uninjured.

-• There are reports of other Locks Creek wood flume sections with failures; understood to be in the drainages of three creeks to the west of Pilarcitos reservoir; the details and locations of this damage are unknown.
+The Stone Dam was uninjured. - There are reports of other Locks Creek wood flume sections with failures; especially in the drainages of various creeks to the west of Pilarcitos Reservoir; the details and locations of this damage are unknown, but by 1911, all these flumes were abandoned, as they were in bad condition and in need of repairs.

 Figures 4.6-3, -4 show another wooden flume that collapsed due to inertial forces.
-Schussler inconsistently notes that this flume (about 6' wide and 4' high) is on the opposite side of the San Andreas Valley as the fault rupture, and also on the east side of the San Andreas Valley (both cannot be true).
+Schussler notes that this flume (about 6' wide and 4' high) is on the opposite side of the San Andreas Valley from the fault rupture.
 In the distance the linear feature is believed to be the Crystal Springs to San Andreas flume (Number 7 in Figure 4.6-1).
+Figure 4.6-4 is just a little to the north of Figure 4.6-3.

 We interpret the correct location as being along the flume section denoted "6" in Figure 4.6-1.
-The manner of failure appears similar to that in Figure 4.1.12-10, with the flume collapsing sideways to the east, probably due to inertial forces.
+The manner of failure appears similar to that in Figure 4.1.12-12, with the flume collapsing sideways to the east, probably due to inertial forces.
 This appears to be an inertial failure; although it is possible it was initiated or aggravated by a landslide under this section.

 Figure 4.6-3.
-Failure of Pilarcitos Waste Water Flume to San Andreas Reservoir, Looking Northerly (Photo: Schussler 1906 HS47)
+Failure of Pilarcitos Waste Water (Side) Flume to San Andreas Reservoir, Looking Northerly (Photo: Schussler 1906 HS47)